 Anyone who has stepped foot in a manufacturing operation knows that machinery can get pretty loud.
 Pin stamping machines are no exception.
 But while most direct part marking sounds fall well under acceptable decibel limits, others can reach dangerous points if not well controlled.
+How can you achieve quiet marking in your operation?

 Many industries, such as automotive, fabrication, oil and gas, and others, require deep marking on their parts for identification and traceability that often come from pin marking technologies.
 Thanks to the carbide pin that directly impacts a material to create deep, durable marks, dot peen applications can be noisy – depending on the type of material and product you’re engraving.